Diagnosis: Overactive bladder and a hypertonic pelvic floor

 Hope is precisely what the EvergreenHealth Urology & Urogynecology Care practice strives to give women like Dina Pan who live with a diminished quality of life, often in silence, due to pelvic floor dysfunction.

 Dr. Plaskon diagnosed Dina with overactive bladder and a hypertonic pelvic floor.
-After medications didn’t help, Dr. Plaskon recommended a non-invasive treatment plan—which she and Dr. Swartz pioneered in this region—to relax the pelvic floor with BOTOX® injections, ultimately giving Dina more control over bladder, bowel and sexual function.
+After medications didn’t help, Dr. Plaskon recommended a non-invasive treatment plan—which she was among physicians who pioneered this in the region—to relax the pelvic floor with BOTOX® injections, ultimately giving Dina more control over bladder, bowel and sexual function.

 Dina’s treatment included another critical step— continued care with one of the region’s leading pelvic floor physical therapists, Rebekah Ley, who provides care for EvergreenHealth patients alongside other pelvic floor therapists.